A Comprehensive Guide About Insurance Marketing Letters

 Don’t just wait for your sales to go up after a campaign!
 Once you send out your insurance marketing letters, you should start tracking every response.

 Until a few years back, companies would appoint additional staff to handle all the incoming calls after a direct mail campaign.
-They would ask the caller where they heard about the company from to confirm if the lead was generated through the campaign or otherwise.
+They would ask the caller where they heard about the company to confirm if the lead was generated through the campaign or otherwise.

 Though it seems like a helpful method of tracking your responses, it is not.
 You should already be prepared to know which campaign generated a specific lead.